bbarker505/ddrp_v3/README.md

 # Example outputs

-The movie below shows DDRP outputs of the emergence of overwintered adults of emerald ash borer over the course of 2021.
+The movie below shows DDRP outputs of the emergence of overwintered adults of emerald ash borer over the course of 2021 (Fig. 3).
 Areas where heat or cold stress has exceeded the stress limits for the species are predicted to be excluded from the potential distribution.

 <figure>
 <img
 src="https://github.com/bbarker505/ddrp_v2/blob/master/images/EAB_2021.gif?raw=true"
-alt="Movie" />
+alt="Fig. 3" />
-<figcaption aria-hidden="true">Movie</figcaption>
+<figcaption aria-hidden="true">Fig. 3</figcaption>
 </figure>

-Another way to look at this (mostly) same information is with a phenological event map, below.
+Another way to look at this (mostly) same information is with a phenological event map, below (Fig. 4).

 <figure>
 <img
 src="https://github.com/bbarker505/ddrp_v2/blob/master/images/EAB_Avg_PEMp0Excl2_20211231.png?raw=TRUE"
-alt="PEM" />
+alt="Fig. 4" />
-<figcaption aria-hidden="true">PEM</figcaption>
+<figcaption aria-hidden="true">Fig. 4</figcaption>
 </figure>

 # Acknowledgements